a20351766/mchain1.2/docs/source/build_network.rst

 specific components (peers and orderers) to that Org.
 By assigning each Organization a unique CA certificate, we are mimicking a typical network where a participating :ref:`Member` would use its own Certificate Authority.
-Transactions and communications within Hyperledger Fabric are signed by an entity's private key (``keystore``), and then verified by means of a public key (``signcerts``).
+Transactions and communications within Hyperledger Mchain are signed by an entity's private key (``keystore``), and then verified by means of a public key (``signcerts``).